hashicorp/action-setup-enos/README.md

 # Release Process
 To release the updated version of Enos Action run the following steps:
-1. Replace the `Enos` version in following files:
+1. Update the `Enos` version to the [latest release](https://github.com/hashicorp/enos/releases) in following files:
     -  README.md
-    -  action.yml
     -  enos.js
+2. Update the `action-setup-enos` version in
     -  package.json
-1. Run `npm run all`
+3. Run `npm run all`
-1. Create a PR with updated files above and the generated `dist/index.js`
+4. Create a PR with updated files above and the generated `dist/index.js`
-1. Get reviewed and the PR merged
+5. Get reviewed and the PR merged
-1. (Automated with `tagrelease` GitHub Actions Workflow) Add github tags to `main` branch and force update `v1` tag by running the following commands
+6. (Automated with `tagrelease` GitHub Actions Workflow) Add github tags to `main` branch and force update `v1` tag by running the following commands
    - `git tag -a -m "v1.5" v1.5`
    - `git tag -a -m "v1.5" v1 -f`
    - `git push --tags -f`